andiigonzalez/Power_Outage_Analysis/README.md

 - `POPULATION`: We believe population size has a direct correlation with outages hence adding population as a feature we believe helps imporve the predictive capabilities of the model.

 - `YEAR`: The variable Year we believe captures important patterns in long term weather patters which are related to events which can help improve the model predictions.
+Moreover, it could be correlated to the quality of infrastructure during that time.

 - `TOTAL.SALES`, `IND.SALES`, `COM.SALES`, `RES.SALES`: As these features capture the total and group-specific electricity consumption in states, they add granularity to energy consumption patterns.
 In turn, they help our model detect correlations between weather-related events and electricity consumption patterns.
 These features were purposefully not transformed because we believe the actual value might impact how overloaded power lines and grids are which may have a direct relationship on the sensitivity of these to extreme weather events.